craftercms/docs/source/contribute/index.rst

 ==========
 Contribute
 ==========

-.. todo:: Write Performance documentation
+.. todo:: Write how to contribute to Crafter CMS

 .. toctree::
     :maxdepth: 1